 For the sake of comparison, Black Panther star Chadwick Boseman was reportedly paid $2 million to star in that character’s first solo feature, while Brie Larson is said to have earned $5 million to star in the upcoming Captain Marvel movie — which also required her to sign a seven-movie deal with Marvel.

 Marvel hired a screenwriter for Black Widow in January, which was the first indication that the film was moving forward at the studio.

-The Scarlett Johansson-starring project would be a very high-profile one for the writer.
-Schaeffer’s list of credits to date includes her debut film Timer and a couple of shorts.
-She gained attention after penning the script The Shower, which earned a spot on Hollywood’s Black List.
-After that, she was tapped to write the script for the upcoming comedy Nasty Women, which is a remake of Dirty Rotten Scoundrels starring Anne Hathaway, Rebel Wilson, and Alex Sharp.
+Jac Schaeffer penned the most recent script, according to Variety.
+Her credits that include her debut film Timer and The Shower, a script that earned a spot on Hollywood’s Black List of popular scripts circulating around the industry.
+Schaeffer also wrote the script for the upcoming comedy Nasty Women, a female-led remake of Dirty Rotten Scoundrels starring Anne Hathaway, Rebel Wilson, and Alex Sharp.

-MCU heavy-hitters have long acknowledged the interest in a Black Widow movie.
+Marvel Cinematic Universe heavy hitters have long acknowledged the interest in a Black Widow movie.
 In September 2010, Marvel Studios President Kevin Feige told Superhero Hype that they had discussed it with Johansson and “begun putting together concepts” for a stand-alone movie.
-He also discussed the idea during a May 2016 Deadline interview in which he highlighted that they had “a lot to do” before having key discussions about projects beyond the 10 movies they already announced bringing them through the end of 2019.
-He did, however, say that Black Widow was one of the characters they were “creatively and emotionally … most committing to doing.”
+He also discussed the idea during a May 2016 interview with Deadline in which he highlighted that they had “a lot to do” before having key discussions about projects beyond the 10 movies that were already announced through the end of 2019.

 Johansson has said in the past that she would be willing to reprise her superhero role in a stand-alone film, but she has also cautioned that it may never happen.